Adrianapip/dranalogs/content/post/cinnamon_rolls.md

 * Used a reviewer's rec to 1.5x the icing and added 2TB of corn syrup, it made a paste but it was unspreadable and made a lot of goo that seemed to fall out when inverting the pan after baking.
 Makes also a pretty dark bun on top because it's covered in the cinnamon mixture.
 Next time will try a butter spread.
 * also the recipe makes quite a bit of icing - for family may make half as much but for display/guests make the whole recipe.
 * the dough is not very sweet.
 May experiment with more sugar next time.

+## 12/15/18
+* Made a half recipe, added 1 TB sugar to dough.